christophstrasen/strasen.net/docs/_posts/2023-12-11-managers-personal-task-management.md

 I have the 🌠 wishful thinking that a low-code solution may be found.
 One that meets a good chunk of my design parameters while unifying towards **[fibery.io](fibery.io)**.

 I cannot avoid to point out my opinion that **If an organisation is already using fibery for everything™, this whole post would be likely irrelevant to them**.
-However, as migration is far-off in a scenario like mine, I must identify the baby steps first.
+However, as even partial migration seems a far-off scenario, I must identify the baby steps first.

 # AI disclaimer